 Try a third party

 When emotions run high in budgeting and wide-screen TV placement, get a neutral third opinion.
-Plug your plan into a personal finance program like Quicken or the planning tool offered with TMF Money Advisor.
+Plug your plan into a personal finance program like Quicken, or the planning tool offered with TMF Money Advisor (where you can try it for free for an entire month before committing).
 There's no arguing with the black-and-white numbers.
 And if there is, consider taking your budget talk public with a fee-only financial advisor.
 Nothing inspires civility like someone sitting across a desk in a suit.

 Bring on the memories

 Remember your first date?
 What did you do?
 How much did it cost?
 Who paid?
 And what was the rent on that first apartment that was such a dump?
 There you go, you're laughing and recalling the sweet nothings that drew you two kids together in the first place.
 Money doesn't have to be a sore spot in your relationship.
-Keep reminding yourselves of those strong bonds that attracted you to each other in the first place.
+Keep reminding yourselves of those strong bonds that attracted you to each other.

-For couples money therapy, check out The Motley Fool's Guide to Couples & Cash: How to Handle Money With Your Honey.
-Now kiss and make up.
+For more couples money therapy, check out The Motley Fool's Guide to Couples & Cash: How to Handle Money With Your Honey.
+Now, kiss and make up.
 And while he's not looking, go hide his mounted elk head in the garage.